 The PIHP is subject to external reviews through MDHHS and/or an external quality reviewer contracted by MDHHS to ensure quality and compliance with all regulatory requirements.
 MSHN collaborates with MDHHS and the external quality reviewer to provide relevant evidence to support compliance.
-In accordance the MDHHS-PIHP, all findings that require improvement based on the results of the external reviews are incorporated into the QAPIP Priorities for the following year.
+In accordance with the MDHHS-PIHP, all findings that require improvement based on the results of the external reviews are incorporated into the QAPIP Priorities for the following year and submitted to MDHHS annually by February 28.
 An action plan will be completed that includes the following elements: improvement goals, objectives, activities, timelines, and measures of effectiveness in response to the findings.
-The improvement plan will be available to MDHHS upon request.
+31